 The Andaman sea becomes more praiseworthy when it rains.Tweet

-The aqua blue and green hue of the sea was noticeable.
+The aqua-blue and green hue of the sea were noticeable.

 I didn’t see anyone when it was not raining, but suddenly many people came into the sea when it rained heavily.
 Amazingly Strange!

 For once, my umbrella flew away with a strong wind.
 Then, I dug and pressed well the umbrella holder into the sand.